schneidmaster/exception_canary/README.md

     $ gem install exception_canary

+You will also need to install the migrations for the exception_canary tables:

+    $ rake exception_canary:install:migrations

 ## Usage

 exception_canary is build directly on top of [exception_notification](https://github.com/smartinez87/exception_notification). and [exception_notification-rake](https://github.com/nikhaldi/exception_notification-rake), so all of the configuration options you know and love still work.
 Neato!